97 Battery (Lawson's Company) Royal Artillery: General duties 19th century

 The post war period was a quiet one for the company.
 The company was not sent overseas to fight at the Waterloo, but moved in 1821 to Gibraltar and later to Corfu, then part of the British governed United States of the Ionian Islands.
 It was based there during the Greek War of Independence and a period of tense relations with the Ottoman Empire which lead to a number of engagements at sea in the area.
 The company afterwards was stationed at Woolwich, Leith, Bermuda, Ireland and Ceylon, before returning to Woolwich in 1856.
 On the introduction of the brigade system, the company was converted into a field battery as 'H' Battery, 8 Brigade in 1861.
 It then went to India in 1867.

-Ten years later, the Company became 'H' Battery, 3 Brigade Royal Artillery, and in 1884 was converted into a Depot Field Battery for 3 Brigade Royal Field Artillery at Hillsea.
+Ten years later, the Company became 'H' Battery, 3 Brigade Royal Artillery, and in 1884 was converted into a Depot Field Battery for 3 Brigade Royal Field Artillery at Hilsea.
 Only later, in 1895, did the Company recover its status as a service battery under the designation of 87 Field Battery Royal Artillery.
 The battery was deploy to South Africa for the Boer War in December 1900 and saw action Eastern Transvaal mostly in sections or single guns working with small mobile columns.
 In 1914 the Battery – then equipped as a howitzer battery and based in Ireland – was deployed to France again with XII (12th) Brigade.